Collaborative Management of Benchmark Instances and their Attributes: Benchmark Instance Identification

-Maintenance and distribution of benchmark instances and their attributes faces the problem of instance identification.
-Instances can be huge and their filenames are not reliable for identification, such that, compilations of benchmark instances often contain duplicates.

-We solve these problems by specifying a hash-based instance identifier for files in DIMACS CNF~\cite{dimacs:1993:cnf}.
-Due to its ubiquity, we use the \textsf{md5sum} hash function.
-For robustness of this identifier, we specify a sequence of normalization steps including the removal of comments and normalization of white-space characters.
-Function~\ref{func:hash} specifies the complete procedure.

-The exact specification of normalization steps used in \textsf{GBD Hash} has been discussed in the Pragmatics of SAT Workshop 2018.
-A strong argument against capturing different kinds of isomorphisms by \textsf{GBD Hash}, such as clause order or variable names is that solver runtimes associated with two given isomorphic instances can diverge tremendously, e.g., due to branching order.

-Associating benchmark instance attributes with \textsf{GBD Hash} has the advantage that it becomes easy to exchange meta-information about benchmark instances.
-Attributes such as instance family, author or result (SAT or UNSAT) can easily be made available and used to compile instance sets of specific properties.
-Furthermore, it is much easier to persist and aggregate that data for future analysis.
-In order to capture equivalence classes, dedicated identifiers can be associated with \textsf{GBD Hash}.

-Note that we recorded no hash collisions while using \textsf{GBD Hash}.
-However, compilations of benchmark instances might contain duplicates.
-We analyzed the nominal and actual numbers of distinct benchmark instances used in previous competitive events associated with SAT Conference from 2006 to 2019.

-In some past competitions the organizers corrected the initial nominal number of benchmark instances and evaluated the results with respect to the actual amount of distinct instances.
-However, in many cases these deviations have not been noticed.
-Table~\ref{tab:competitions} lists these numbers for all tracks where these numbers diverge without being noticed by the organizers.

-The most extreme result is exposed for the $10000$ instances used in the Agile Tracks of SAT Competitions~2016 and~2017~\cite{SC2016,SC2017}.
-For only $713$ of these instances, no duplicate exists in the dataset.
-For other instances, there exist up to $225$ duplicate files in the dataset.
+When maintaining and distributing benchmark instances, solver runtimes and other instance attributes, the problem of instance identification arises.
+The distributed management of instances and their properties places special demands on instance identification.